WordPress Responsive tables can be useful for many purposes: Product technical data? Price lists? Comparison of more services?

 - Much more to discover.

 League Table.
-More economical (but with functional menu) and appreciated because it is very easy to use despite the 135 customization options.
+More economical (but with a functional menu) and appreciated because it is very easy to use despite the 135 customization options.

 Go pricing and ARPrice are two modern solutions perfect for a price list.